decretist/Dissertation/Chapter2/chapter2.md

 movement, such as Anselm, bishop of Lucca (†1086), compiler of the *Collectio canonum*; Gregory, cardinal of San Grisogono (†1113), compiler of the *Polycarpus*; and Ivo, bishop of Chartres (†1115), compiler of the *Panormia*.
-These collections were compiled by and reflected the concerns of reform-minded church administrators.
-Burchard of Worms (†1025) was a forerunner of this group -- although he died before the reform papacy or the investiture controversy, his *Decretum* has more in common with the collections that came after it than with those that came before it, insofar as it is systematic and reflects concerns similar to those of his successors.
+Burchard of Worms (†1025) was a forerunner of this group.
+Although he died before the reform papacy or the investiture controversy, his *Decretum* has more in common with collections compiled during that period, insofar as it is systematic and reflects concerns similar to those of his successors.

 Unsurprisingly, given their concern with asserting the jurisdictional supremacy of the papacy and the independence of the church from lay interference, the eleventh-century collectors showed considerable interest in the forged decretals of the ninth century.
-In particular, 252 out of the 315 chapters of the anonymous *Collection in 74 Titles* (ca. 1050) are drawn from the Pseudo-Isidorian *Decretals*.[^30]
+For example, 252 of the 315 chapters of the anonymous *Collection in 74 Titles* (ca. 1050) are drawn from the Pseudo-Isidorian *Decretals*.[^30]

 The program of the Gregorian reformers collided with two practical